 Some of Doug’s on the job wine training was at Sequoia Grove Winery and at the well-regarded Spottswoode Winery where he helped to craft some of their world-class wines and at Chateau Mercier in Bordeaux France.
 Today Doug is the primary winemaker and partner in Boeschen Vineyards along with his father and brother-in-law.

-Over the years, we have met with numerous boutique producers in the Napa Valley – for such a small operation their winemaking facility is among the nicest and well-designed operations in the valley.
+Over the years, we have met with numerous boutique producers in Napa Valley; for such a small operation their winemaking facility is among the nicest and well-designed operations in the valley.
 The winery is entirely contained in a small cave including having the luxury and space of being able to store all their case goods on site (even from past vintages).
-The Boeschens helped designed much of the cave – overseen by the well-regarded Lail Design Group (a local architectural firm who has designed a number of premium wineries in the Napa Valley).
+The Boeschens helped designed much of the cave – overseen by the well-regarded Lail Design Group, a local architectural firm who has designed a number of premium wineries in Napa Valley.

 The Property

-The estate is surrounded by forested hillsides and is located in its own tiny valley – what first strikes someone about a visit here is the beautiful quiet and the gorgeous gardens with its 100+ varieties of roses including a 150-year-old Lady Banks’ rose ‘tree’ that extends for nearly 90 feet in one direction and only blooms for several weeks in April.
+The estate is surrounded by forested hillsides and is located in its own tiny valley; what first strikes someone about a visit here is the beautiful quiet and the gorgeous gardens with its 100+ varieties of roses including a 150-year-old Lady Banks’ rose ‘tree’ (Rosa banksiae) that extends for nearly 90 feet in one direction and climbs high up into a nearby pine tree.
+This rose only blooms for several weeks in April and is estimated to have been planted sometime between 1874 and 1904.

 Vineyards